Amitgiri772/Amitgiri772/README.md

 - 👋 Hi, I’m @Amitgiri772
 - 👀 I’m interested in Computer Programming
-- 🌱 I’m currently learning Spring Framework
+- 🌱 I’m currently learning Data Structures and Algorithms
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 Amitgiri772/Amitgiri772 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.